-- LIFE 2.0 is our formation program for families.
-We offer regularly (monthly) sessions that highlight events and stories from the Bible and our church year.
+- LIFE 2.1 is our formation program for families.
+We offer weekly sessions during the program year that highlight events and stories from the Bible and our church year.
 All ages are welcome--we do crafts, learn stories, serve others, and have fun!
-Click here for more LIFE 2.0 activities!

 - Wiggle & Worship runs most Sundays during the 10:00 am Sunday service.
-This offers children under 10 a chance to engage more interactively with the Gospel during the time between the Sermon and the Peace.
+This offers children 6th grade and under a chance to engage more interactively with the Gospel during the time between the Sermon and the Peace.

 - For our youngest children, we offer a Children in Church resource area at the back of the church, where parents and caregivers can find coloring pages, crayons, and Bible stories to take back to the pew.

 As Christians, we gather to share our faith and worship God, but the most important influence on a child's lifelong faith formation is at home!
 At St. Peter's, we fully support a variety of Faith at Home initiatives.
 We want to equip parents and families with the skills and tools to make the home an expression of the church.
 Parents are key role models of how a life of faith works in the world.
 This is not complicated, and we work to enable parents and families: